Son Doong Cave (Hang Sơn Đoòng)

 Son Doong Cave is located in Phong Nha-Ke Bang National Park – UNESCO World Heritage monument.
-This national park is protecting the unique nature of Phong Nha/Ke Bang Karst plateau – one of world’s largest limestone karst areas, formed in Carboniferous/Permian limestone.
+This national park is protecting the unique nature of Phong Nha/Ke Bang Karst plateau – one of the world’s largest limestone karst areas, formed in Carboniferous/Permian limestone.
 Limestone shields here are crisscrossed by giant caves, such as the Phong Nha cave (known length 44.5 km) with world’s longest known cave river and the gorgeous Paradise cave (31.4 km).
-Total length of known cave passages here exceeds 100 km.
+The total length of known cave passages here exceeds 100 km.
 This karst plateau continues into neighboring Laos, Khammouane Region, where also are found giant caves, such as the amazing Khoun Xe Cave.

 Son Doong Cave has formed in fault zone, where a river was captured, e.g. its stream went underground.
 Analysis of sediments show that cave formed at least 2 million years ago but it is possible that it is much older.
 The giant cave has lasted for millions of years thanks to the high strength of rocks.

 Local man Hồ-Khanh as a teenager discovered the entrance in Son Doong Cave in 1991.
 It is not that easy to find this cave in the rugged terrain of Ke Bang jungle – contrary to several other cave entrances in this region, Son Doong Cave starts as a comparatively small hole.
-Through this hole could be heard the whistling sound of wind and roar of fiery stream inside the cave.
+Through this hole could be heard the whistling sound of wind and roar of the fiery stream inside the cave.
 Hồ-Khanh did not enter the cave – it was too steep and the prospects to fall into roaring darkness was not too attractive to him.

 He returned here much later, in 2009, together with an expedition of British Caving Association.
 This group was led by Howard and Deb Limbert who were surveying the area with the assistance of Hồ-Khanh and finding many new caves.

-Description of the cave
+Description of the Son Doong Cave

 The most amazing feature of Son Doong Cave is an enormous, giant passage in the central part.
-This passage is more than 5 km long, up to 200 m high and 150 m wide.
-In most places it is at least 80 m wide and 80 m high and there is a long section where its is wider and taller than 140 m.
+This passage is more than 5 km long, up to 200 m high, and 150 m wide.
+In most places, it is at least 80 m wide and 80 m high and there is a long section where it is wider and taller than 140 m.
 Cave has its own climate, often there are clouds inside.
 Thanks to this passage Son Doong is the world’s largest cave, surpassing Deer Cave in Malaysia.
 Measurements of Son Doong Cave have been made with laser measuring devices.

-At the far end of this passage is located the spectacular Great Wall of Vietnam – steep, muddy and slippery vertical wall which hindered further passage in 2009.
-It was traversed in 2010, when researchers reached the end of the cave.
-Nevertheless there remain uncharted side passages.
+At the far end of this passage is located the spectacular Great Wall of Vietnam – steep, muddy, and slippery vertical wall which hindered further passage in 2009.
+It was traversed in 2010 when researchers reached the end of the cave.
+Nevertheless, there remain uncharted side passages.

 Behind the Great Wall of Vietnam researchers found also giant gours – rimstone pools.
 These gours now are dry and covered with green moss.
 Here they found also some of the largest cave pearls in the world – as large as grapefruits.
-These pearls are created by dripping water and their giant size could be ecplained by the big distance of falling from the tall ceiling.
+These pearls are created by dripping water and their giant size could be explained by the big distance of falling from the tall ceiling.

-Is there place for tourists?
+Is there a place for tourists?

 Vietnam is surprisingly diverse.
-Here are found giant contemporary cities, traces of ancient cultures and pristine, little explored nature.
+Here are found giant contemporary cities, traces of ancient cultures, and pristine, little-explored nature.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.

-Though, those which we know offer a surprising diversity of unusual features and impressive sights.
+Though, those which are known to us, offer a surprising diversity of unusual features and impressive sights.

 Chris Fitch takes you on a journey through the world’s most wild places, visiting immensely diverse floral kingdoms, remote jungles abundant with exotic birds, and both freezing cold and scorching hot inhospitable environments.
-From these natural havens we travel to the extreme and the incredible: lightning inducing lakes, acidic mud baths, and man-eating tiger kingdoms.
+From these natural havens, we travel to the extreme and the incredible: lightning-inducing lakes, acidic mud baths, and man-eating tiger kingdoms.

 Caves are found on every continent.
 The United States is home to the world’s longest cave system, the Mammoth Cave in Kentucky, and to the world’s most popular tourist cave, New Mexico’s Carlsbad Caverns.
 Great Caves of the World takes readers to these and 25 other astonishing and challenging caves across the globe.